epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-11-herbstlustwm-event-idle-overview.markdown

 **Lemonbar**

+This is a three tier pipes,
+just like Dzen2, except Lemonbar pipe clickable areas to a shell.

 {% highlight bash %}
 herbstclient --idle | content_processing | lemonbar | sh
 {% endhighlight %}

-This is a two or three tier pipes, since content processing happened between pipe.
-The content processing itself is a complex part.
-And there are some pipe and fork combinations as well.

 #### Unidirectional